leafo/tableshape/README.md

 }))
 ```

-The `is_optional` method can be called on a type checker to make that type also
+The `is_optional` method can be called on any type checker to return a new type
-accept `nil` as a value.
+checker that can also accept `nil` as a value.
+(It is equivalent to `t + types.any`)

-If multiple fields fail the type check, only the first one is reported as the second return value.
+If multiple fields fail the type check in a shape, the error message will
+contain all the failing fields

-You can also use a literal value to match it directly:
+You can also use a literal value to match it directly: (This is equivalent to using `types.literal(v)`)

 ```lua
 local object_shape = types.shape{